marshall-GK/stage-instagram-clone/README.md

 - Github actions used to run test cases if PR is raised to main branch.
 - Vercel is used to deploy this project.
 - Backend deployed on Render, it's free server there might be a delay in response like 40 secs.
+- Used minimum Typescript type definations, due to time limitation.
+- Completed project in a day.